krgamestudios/krgamestudios.com/public_html/src/errata.md

 For Cast World v1.0.6.
 All changes will be incorporated into the core rules during the 1.1 update in March.

+The official name is "Can't Anyone Save The World?" - Cast World is an acronym.

+When fighting, DMG has a minimum value of 1.

+Ignore the note in the Classes section; I forgot to remove it.

-There is no gameplay errata at the current time.
+An elite class is simply a type of class; it has no meaning at the present time.

 </div>